emanbuc/ASL-Recognition-Deep-Learning/README.md

 - PyTorch and Torchvision — for machine learning functions
 - Matplotlib — for data visualization
 - Azure ML SDK
+- Azure ML widget extention installed (if notebook is executed from Visual Studio Code)

 ```